I'll probably rent a car as I'm planning to move around. Thanks !

 From there up through Torridon, again if you want to walk Slioch is a good one.
 The whole journey then is full of terrific country; mountains beaches and islands, and there are any number of diversions you could take, to the various islands and penninsulars, all of which are lovely.
 I'd recommend stopping in Gairloch, and visiting the tropical gardens at Inverewe.

 On to Ullapool, stay there.
 Back to Inverness.
 Stop in Dundee and vist the Discovery, whcih is permanently moored there.
 Edinburgh and Glasgow both have plenty to enjoy, but generally Glasgow is better and less pricey for a night out.
 Stirling Castle too is well worth a visit.

 The visitor Centre At New Lanark if you want a bit of industrial history in a beautiful setting that you won't get anywhere else in the world.

 Further south Drumlanrig Castle is an amazing slice of british aristocratic priviliedge (thieving b's).
 Culzean Castle too, (a bit closer to the central belt).

-Plan yourself an itinery, maybe with a few of those places and a distillery visit or two chucked in, come over and enjoy. almost 6 years ago
+Plan yourself an itinery, maybe with a few of those places and a distillery visit or two chucked in, come over and enjoy. over 6 years ago